normanzb/beam/README.md

 `at(<String>location, <Number>offset, <jQueryAnimationOption|true> option, <additionaljQueryAnimationProp> additionalProp`) Specify the location of current element (against targetting element).

-    `location` could be: (vertical) middle, (horizontal) center, left, right, top, bottom, outer left, outer right, outer top...
+    * `location` could be: (vertical) middle, (horizontal) center, left, right, top, bottom, outer left, outer right, outer top...

-    `offset` Offset
+    * `offset` Offset { left: 2222, top: 2222 }

-    `option` can be the `jQuery Animation Option` or just `true`, if specified, dropTo will invoke jQuery.fn.animate internally to move target to position with animation.
+    * `option` can be the `jQuery Animation Option` or just `true`, if specified, dropTo will invoke jQuery.fn.animate internally to move target to position with animation.

-     set `option.dtDelay = true` will delay current animation and do it later with the other animations.
+        * set `option.dtDelay = true` will delay current animation and do it later with the other animations.

-     `additionalProp` additional custom animation properties
+    * `additionalProp` additional custom animation properties

+###end
 `end()` stop droping, return the original jQuery object.

 ## Known Issue ##